Easton, Bristol: History

 In the post-medieval period the area became increasingly industrial with large scale extraction of coal, clay and sand occurring across the area.
 In the 19th century most of Easton was developed for housing.

 In the late 1960s and 70s large areas of Easton were demolished to make way for new roads (A4320 Easton Way and the M32 Motorway) and housing estates.

-During the 1990s UK crack cocaine and opioid epidemic, Easton was heavily hit with drugs.
-Drug gangs ran the streets of Easton throughout the 1990s and 2000s.
-There were several shootings in the area between another drug gang in St. Paul's, the two gangs turf were only divided the A4320 Easton Way and M32 Motoway.
-Gangs in Easton were still strong and violence still continued into the 2010s, by the early 2020s gang violence has drastically reduced and anti-social behaviour is on the decline.
-Parts of Easton have seen extremely high house price increases over the last decade.
+During the late 20th century, Easton developed a reputation for crime and drugs problems, and by 2005 Stapleton Road was described by The Sunday People newspaper as "Britain's most dangerous street".
+In 2002, the Home Secretary David Blunkett visited Stapleton Road when announcing it as one of five areas with high crime rates to receive additional government support for policing.
+During this time, Easton was one of the most deprived areas in the south west of England, with the Lawrence Hill ward the most deprived ward in the region and one of the most deprived in Britain.
+This resulted in the area being granted European Union objective 2 status and 'New Deal for Communities' status by the UK government which is only granted to the most underprivileged urban wards.

+In the 2010s, Easton's reputation began to shift to that of a neighbourhood experiencing gentrification, with the Bristol Post describing it as having been "in the grip of gentrification" since 2015.
+In 2019, Time Out magazine named Easton one of its "top 50 coolest neighbourhoods" in the world.
+In 2020, one analysis of house prices named Easton as the British neighbourhood where prices had risen by the highest percentage over the last decade.

 Demographics

-The Census 2011 reported that Easton has a higher proportion of under 10s and people in the 25-44 age group than the England and Wales average, but fewer 10 to 15 year olds and people aged over 45.
+The Census 2011 reported that Easton has a higher proportion of under 10s and people in the 25–44 age group than the England and Wales average, but fewer 10 to 15 year olds and people aged over 45.

-Easton is one of the most deprived areas in the south west of England, with the Lawrence Hill ward the most deprived ward in the region and one of the most deprived in Britain.
-This has resulted in the area being granted European Union objective 2 status and 'New Deal for Communities' status by the UK government which is only granted to the most underprivileged urban wards.

-St Marks Road is a shopping street noted for the exuberant sculpted signs that hang above many of the shop doors, and the architecturally striking illuminated dome of Easton Mosque.
-There are a number of Moroccan and Indian subcontinent restaurants and shops specialising in organic and ethnic foods.